osmosis-labs/assetlists/README.md

       │        halt_deposits=true (reason: extended_unstable_market)
       │        withdrawals stay open
       │
-      │  90 days since state.lastDowntimeDate (regardless of intervening recovery)
       ▼
-   PR opened proposing osmosis_verified=false state.lastUnverifyProposedAt = <now> (30-day cooldown)
-   On merge: only osmosis_verified flips; unstable + state history kept as record.
+   bridge stays down: osmosis_unstable and both halts remain until bridge_up (osmosis_verified is never changed by the lifecycle scripts)
 ```

 A second, independent track exists for market-driven unstable.
 When a verified, non-disabled asset is post-grace (23+ days past listing) and fails the market check (`liquidity < $1k && volume_24h < $100`) for 7 consecutive daily runs, it is flagged with reason `market`.
-The same 60/90-day timeline applies.
+The same 60-day timeline applies.
 Recovery is single-day for the halt and 7-day for the full unstable clear; on full recovery, state history is wiped.

 #### Scripts in the daily cron (in order)